 Video Source: youtube.com/오토플레이 TV AutoPlay

 On the sides, the DRLs of the headlamps end at the top of flared wheel arches.
 A shiny twin strip in the lower body runs almost parallel to the swiftly sloping beltline that has a kick at the C-pillar, and it’s a nice touch over the black rocker panels.
 The roofline drops in a way that headroom for the rear-seat passengers wouldn’t be compromised much.
 The flush door handles provide a neat touch to the futuristic crossover.
+19-, 20-, and 21-inch are the confirmed alloy wheel size options in the U.S. market.

 At the rear, the Kia EV6 has a dramatically inclined windscreen that makes the silhouette reminiscent of the Jaguar I-Pace.
 The concave shape of the smooth, uncluttered lower tailgate, which bears the new Kia logo in the center, complements the sportier styling created by that steeply raked glass.